PAT Testing

 • The type of appliance - i.e. handheld appliances are more likely to go wrong than fixed appliances.

-The recommended frequency of PAT testing depends on the type of electrical equipment and its usage.
+The recommended frequency of the PAT test depends on the type of electrical equipment and its usage.
 For example, high-risk equipment such as power tools should be tested more frequently than low-risk equipment such as laptops.

-The categories of an electrical appliance that can require PAT testing:
+The categories of an electrical appliance that can require PAT test:

 • Fixed appliances